ringarochkryss/artstore/README.md

 python3 manage.py test products
 ```
 #### Travis
-*Travis CI is a hosted[2] continuous integration service used to build and test software projects hosted at GitHub and Bitbucket.
-Explanation from: *[Wikipedia](https://en.wikipedia.org/wiki/Travis_CI)
+*Travis CI is a hosted continuous integration service used to build and test software projects hosted at GitHub and Bitbucket.* ( [Wikipedia](https://en.wikipedia.org/wiki/Travis_CI) )

 Travis runs commands specified in a .travis.yml -file on each push to github.
 The Travis button on top of this Readme indicates if the programme passed the test.